 Maintaining an Active Proposal

-GUPs typically remain active for two years (four cycles) or until the number of shifts recommended by the PSP for the life of the proposal has been used.
+GUPs typically remain active for two years (four cycles) or until the number of shifts recommended by the Proposal Study Panel (PSP) for the life of the proposal has been used.
 Users may decide whether to submit a new proposal or make a beam time request on an active proposal based on the cutoff score for that beamline.

 Please note that proposal scores may be adjusted in subsequent cycles, as follows: